Being a Good New Manager Is Not a Matter of Luck

 Being a Good New Manager from the Start

-Leading Is Very Different than Doing
+Leading Is Very Different than Managing

 Research on New Manager Effectiveness